Tillie Walden: Career

 Walden's On a Sunbeam, a science fiction webcomic, was nominated for the 2017 Eisner Award for Best Digital Comic.
 The webcomic was adapted into a graphic novel that was released in October 2018 by First Second Books, with the UK edition published by Avery Hill Publishing.
-Set in space, the story revolves around a crew in charge of rebuilding structures, which allows them to acknowledge the past.
-As Mia, the newest member, gets to know her team, a flashback occurs where she fell in love with another student named Grace.
-As time progresses and bonds are formed, Mia inevitably opens up about her reasoning for joining their ship.
-This piece is Walden's first take on science fiction.
+Set in space, the story revolves around a crew in charge of restoring old structures.
+As Mia, the newest member, gets to know her team, in the present timeline, a flashback occurs to her past at school, where she fell in love with another student named Grace.
 The graphic novel won the 2018 Los Angeles Times Book Prize.

 To commemorate International Women's Day, Walden's piece "Minutes" was featured as a Google Doodle on March 8, 2018.

 In 2019, Walden published Are You Listening? from First Second Books, which earned her the 2020 Eisner Award for Best Graphic Album-New.

-In 2021, Walden announced her next graphic novel, Clementine, to be released in June 2022.
-The comic will follows the continuation of Clementine, a character from The Walking Dead video game series, after the events of the game.
-The previews have caused controversy among fans of the franchise, particularly for Clementine acting out of character and undoing the ending of Season Four.
+In 2020, Walden published Alone in Space: A Collection, which compiled her previously published I Love This Part and A City Inside, as well as several previously unpublished comics, sketches, and works from magazines, including her piece What It's Like To Be Gay In An All-Girls Middle School.

+In 2021, Walden was approached by Skybound to write a trilogy of graphic novels centering on Clementine from The Walking Dead.
+Clementine: Book One was released in 2022, Book Two in 2023, while Book Three was release in 2025.

 In 2022, Walden and Emma Hunsinger published My Parents Won't Stop Talking! from First Second Books.

+In 2023, Walden illustrated the graphic novel Junior High, written by Tegan and Sara.
+A sequel, Crush was published in 2024.

+In May 2024, Walden took up residency at the Henry Sheldon Museum of Vermont History to write a graphic novel about the relationship between Sylvia Drake and Charity Bryant.
+The Sheldon Museum has many records from the couple, which Walden used to write the novel.
+The project was commissioned by Vermont Humanities and the Vermont branch of the National Endowment for the Humanities.
+The book is expected to release in 2025.